Calloom321/Calloom321.github.io/README.md

 'varies', it changes.
 However, a variable is a placeholder.
 It's a way to represent something and it doesn't always have to change or be able to change.
 For example: constant variables in statistics or a constant in coding.

-In terms of coding, I'd define a variable as a stored characteristic, number or quatity which can be used to performs programming actions.
+In terms of coding, I'd define a variable as a stored characteristic, number or quatity which can be used to perform programming actions.

 ### What is something kind that someone has done for you?